programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 {% include figure.html caption="Re-order / remove columns" filename="refine-chronam-reorder.png" %}

-*Sanity check:* with the original columns removed, both *records* and *rows* will read 20.
+Sanity check: with the original columns removed, both *records* and *rows* will read 20.
-This makes sense, as we started with four states and fetched five records for each.
+This makes sense, as the project started with four states and fetched five records for each.

 ## Parse JSON Values